 On the whole, the Explorer looks just a little more sporty, perhaps just a touch bolder than the Oyster Perpetual.
 The less ornate dial and the large Arabic numerals actually have a much bigger visual effect than you would imagine, and contribute to making the pair of watches quite distinct from one another.

-The two watches actually fit into the second tier of Rolex’s catalog, getting somewhat forgotten amongst the various Submariner, Daytona, and President watches of the world.
+The two watches actually fit into the second tier of Rolex’s full watch catalog, getting somewhat forgotten amongst the various Submariner, Daytona, and President watches of the world.
 Nevertheless, they both epitomize the original spirit of the brand, the one that set out to create something that told would simply tell you the time, wherever you were and whatever you were doing, and would carry on ticking long after you were gone.

 The one you choose comes down to preference (obviously), with the Oyster Perpetual offering far more in the way of variety where sizes and colors are concerned, while the Explorer remains a no-nonsense tool watch – something of a rarity at Rolex these days.